-Diana has experience preparing employment, separation, bonus, and change-of-control agreements as well as equity incentive arrangements and securities-related disclosures.
-She also counsels clients regarding the administration and compliance of employee benefit plans, programs, and arrangements with the Internal Revenue Code and Employee Retirement Income Security Act (ERISA) and has reviewed and commented on proxy and other disclosures for public company clients.
+Diana regularly prepares and negotiates employment, separation, bonus, and change-of-control agreements.
+She advises clients with respect to equity incentive arrangements and securities-related disclosures.
+She also counsels clients regarding the administration and compliance of employee benefit plans and arrangements with the Internal Revenue Code and Employee Retirement Income Security Act (ERISA) and drafts and reviews proxy and other disclosures for public company clients.
+She has also drafted disclosures related to the golden parachute payment tax implications of executive compensation arrangements in both private and public company transactions.

-Diana is an active member of the community.
-She is a member of the Friends Board of Sisters Place, a Pittsburgh-based charity that provides a supportive housing community to single parent families who are homeless.
-Diana is also a member of the Propel Schools Young Professionals Council, a team of young professionals dedicated to raising awareness and support for Propel Schools (a group of nonprofit charter schools in the Pittsburgh area that are dedicated to providing high-performing public schools to economically disadvantaged students and families).
+Diana serves as a chair of a subcommittee of the Diversity, Inclusion and Advancement Committee in the Pittsburgh Office.
+She is a member of the Friends Board of Sisters Place (a Pittsburgh-based charity that provides a supportive housing community to single parent families who are homeless), the Propel Schools Young Professionals Council (a team of young professionals dedicated to raising awareness and support for Propel Schools, which is a group of nonprofit charter schools in the Pittsburgh area), and she serves as a mentor in the Leadership Council on Legal Diversity Success in Law School Mentoring Program.

 - Washington and Lee University (J.D. magna cum laude 2014; Staff Writer, Washington and Lee Law Review); University of Notre Dame (B.A. magna cum laude 2009)